M. Anand Principal Counsellor, CII – Indian Green Business Council (IGBC)

 Building on this imperative, Indian Green Building Council (IGBC) in partnership with Environment Management Directorate of Indian Railways has launched the Green Railway Stations Rating System – a tool designed to facilitate adoption of Green concepts and reduce the adverse environmental impacts of railway stations’ operation and maintenance.
 The overarching principle of the rating is to enhance commuter experience.
 The rating system facilitates energy efficiency improvements; use of renewable energy sources; water management and rain water harvesting; health, hygiene and sanitation; Green cover and providing universal access.

 Green stations can have substantial benefits, both tangible and intangible.
 Some of the benefits are:

 • Green and smart passenger amenities for enhanced comfort, health and hygiene

 • Improved resource efficiency by reducing power and water demand

 • Enhanced commuter experience

-The most tangible benefits are reduction in water and energy consumption.
-Energy savings could range from 20 to 30% and fresh water savings around 30 to 50%.
-Further,
+The most tangible benefits are the reduction in water and energy consumption.
+Energy savings could range from 20 to 30% and water savings from 30 to 50%.